sudo-kraken/terraform-gcp-ubuntu-container-ready-e2-micro-vm/README.md

-# Deploys a Container-Optimized OS Virtual Machine in GCP using Terraform
+# Deploys a Ubuntu Minimal OS Virtual Machine with Docker-ce and Docker Compose installed in GCP using Terraform
 Using the below instructions and supplied .tf files you will be able to deploy an e2-micro instance into GCP using Terraform, this is the free tier so shouldnt cost you a thing.
-This version comes with docker installed and will spin up containers for you this example will create an Uptime Kuma container.
+This version comes with docker installed and will inject a compose file into the app data drive in /mnt/disks/docker/projects/app my example contains an Uptime Kuma and Healthchecks container.

 ## Instructions
 Firstly you will need to have a GCP account you can read more on this [here](https://cloud.google.com/free/docs/gcp-free-tier).
 Once this is done, go ahead and create yourself a blank project, name it whatever you like.
 Then enable the Compute Engine API, finally proceed to open up the cloud shell from within that project.